thindil/tashy2/README.md

   yet.
 * Tklib - Requires Tcl and Tk bindings.
 Allows use additional packages for Tk GUI in the Ada code.
 Not started yet.
 * Msgcat - Requires Tcl binding.
-Allows create multi-language text messages.
+Allows creating multi-language text messages.
   Not started yet.

 ## Build the library from sources